jobs.ac.uk - Great jobs for bright people

 Tip

-Is your CV getting too long as you continually add new jobs?
-Stop your early career history taking up too much space on your CV by combining similar jobs into a single section e.g. ‘Researcher roles’ or ‘Administrative roles at Northtown University’.
-List job titles and dates briefly and then use a single set of bullet points to cover all those jobs in one.
+Stop your early career history from taking up too much space on your CV by combining similar jobs into a single section e.g. ‘Researcher roles’ or ‘Administrative roles at University of Warwick’.

-6. Add in Volunteering and Interests
+6. Include in Volunteering and Interests

-7. Refresh your Online Profiles
+7. Strengthen your Online Profiles

-8. Add your CV to online databases
+8. Upload your CV to online databases

 Share this article